jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 `["choices" 0 "delta" "content"]`.
 Unlike a non-streaming response, a streaming response cannot have more than one choice; setting `n > 1` in a streaming request is ignored.

-Each data chunk can contain zero or more tokens, though it's common for the first chunk to contain zero tokens and subsequent chunks to contain one token.
+Each data chunk can contain zero or more tokens, though it's common for the first and last chunks to contain zero tokens and other chunks to contain one token.

 The `finish_reason` gives the reason that the model stopped generating.
 See [Finish Reason in Response](#finish-reason-in-response) for an explanation of the `finish_reason`.